History

 A special box car, created in celebration of the Toy Train Operating Society's 1981

 San Diego Convention, was probably the most unusual item to come out of the USTTC shop.
 It was just a basic USTTC boxcar.
-How it was finished made it quite different.
+How it was finished made

 No two cars had the same color combinations.
 Furthermore, no single car had the same color combinations when viewed from any side!
-While some colors were quite attractive,
+While some colors

-others were downright repulsive.
-An insert sheet that was placed in each box explained that the road name had to be "...our own San Diego & Eastern Arizona
+were quite attractive, others were downright repulsive.
+An insert sheet that was placed in each box explained that the road name had to be "...our

-RR," and that the cargo was tequila.
-Humorously, it went on and told how the tequila somehow got into the water cooler at the USTTC shop, resulting in a series of
+own San Diego & Eastern Arizona RR," and that the cargo was tequila.
+Humorously, it went on and told how the tequila somehow got into the water

-rainbow-colored cars.
-Even the graphics included a touch of humor with an artist's rendering of a sleepy Mexican holding his cocktail glass in the shade of a
+cooler at the USTTC shop, resulting in a series of rainbow-colored cars.
+Even the graphics included a touch of humor with an artist's rendering of a

-Joshua tree, a recipe for preparing a margarita, and a very large 'Tequila' lettering along with the car's #427T.
-When the tequila car was unveiled and
+sleepy Mexican holding his cocktail glass in the shade of a Joshua tree, a recipe for preparing a margarita, and a very large 'Tequila' lettering

-offered for sale at the TTOS convention for $30, it attracted a considerable number of lookers, but few buyers, so most of the 100 cars that had been made
+number of lookers, but few buyers, so most of the 100 cars that had been made were returned to the shop unsold.
+When the company changed hands in

-were returned to the shop unsold.
-When the company changed hands in 1984 and was sold to Anthony Consoli of New Jersey, the majority of these cars were
+1984 and was sold to Anthony Consoli of New Jersey, the majority of these cars were repainted and given new graphics.
+Tom Stephenson later said that

-repainted and given new graphics.
-Tom Stephenson later said that maybe twenty of the original tequila cars survived.
+maybe twenty of the original tequila cars survived.

 Steve Latta of Nostalgia Train Works utilized USTTC freight car parts to create a series of 6 custom decorated club cars for TTOS

 Divisions during the early 2000's.
-These included a TTOS Hartford, Connecticut box car in 2002, a TTOS Phoenix, Arizona gondola in 2003, a Sacramento, California
+These included a TTOS Hartford, Connecticut box car in 2002, a TTOS Phoenix, Arizona gondola in 2003, a

-lumber flat car in 2004, a TTOS Southern Pacific Division stock car in 2005, a TTOS Portland Northern lumber flat in 2006, and a Southern Pacific caboose in 2007.
+Sacramento, California lumber flat car in 2004, a TTOS Southern Pacific Division stock car in 2005, a TTOS Portland Northern lumber flat in 2006,

 Tom Stephenson passed away in 1989 and, with him, USTTC did as well.
 Although USTTC is no longer in business, their items can occasionally

 be found at train meets, on eBay or through one of the major auction houses.
-Since the sale of the company in 1984, the trains have become very collectable.
+Since the sale of the company in 1984, the trains have become very

-adhesive logo applied to the underside of each car frame.
+white pressure sensitive adhesive logo applied to the underside of each car frame.

 Sources of information for this article are: